 Some nursing homes on the watch list do maintain improvements.
 After Evergreen Nursing Home in southern Alabama was designated a special focus facility in 2005, the owners brought in new managers and added nursing supervisors.
 Medicare now rates Evergreen a five-star facility.

 But even prolonged supervision does not guarantee progress.
-Poplar Point Health and Rehabilitation in Memphis stayed on the watch list for 2½ years until 2009. federal lawsuit brought last year claims that Poplar and its owner, Vanguard Healthcare, regularly provided “nonexistent, grossly substandard, worthless care” as far back as 2010.
+Poplar Point Health and Rehabilitation in Memphis stayed on the watch list for 2½ years until 2009.
+A federal lawsuit brought last year claims that Poplar and its owner, Vanguard Healthcare, regularly provided “nonexistent, grossly substandard, worthless care” as far back as 2010.
 Vanguard, now in bankruptcy court, declined to comment to KHN.

 Our seniors simply deserve better.
 Aging in Place planning is vitally important if you hope to avoid the risks of institutional care.
 If you want to learn more about Aging in Place planning, go here.